clayne/Yup-NVSE2/README.md

 # How to Install

-Download the [Yup](https://github.com/ipv451/Yup/releases/download/Yup/Yup_1.0.rar) in the releases tab or clink the link.
+Download the [Yup](https://github.com/ipv451/Yup/releases/download/Yup/Yup_1.0.rar) file in the releases tab or clink the link.

 Then Grab your mod manager.
 Mine is [Mod Organizer 2](https://github.com/ModOrganizer2/modorganizer).
 Drag the rar into the Downloads tab then install.